Disability parking permit

-Take care when parking in off-street parking stations, as free parking for Australian Disability Parking Scheme permit holders may not apply.
+All permit holders should take care when parking in off-street parking stations, as free parking for Australian Disability Parking Scheme permit holders may not apply.
 Private car parks may charge their own fees.
 Users are advised to check the conditions of entry before parking in private car parks.

 Council's off-street car parks at King George Square and Wickham Terrace provide dedicated bays for Australian Disability Parking Scheme permit holders that are charged at the same rate as other users.

-If you are not the holder of a Australian Disability Parking Scheme permit, you must not park in any disability parking space.
+If you are not the holder of an Australian Disability Parking Scheme permit, you must not park in any disability parking space.
 People with limited mobility need these spaces to easily get in and out of their vehicle and are located in areas that are easy to access.

 On-street disability parking spaces